Miami Theft & Shoplifting Lawyer

 Defend Your Rights and Protect Your Future with an Experienced Miami Theft Lawyer

 There are often many defenses available to shoplifting or theft crimes, such as whether the person had the intent to steal, and the prosecution must prove every element of the offense beyond a reasonable doubt to a unanimous jury.
 There may also be lesser offenses than the one charged that will result in a lesser penalty if convicted.
 A skilled, knowledgeable and aggressive lawyer can help you get the best result possible if you are arrested for a theft crime.
-Contact Ratzan & Faccidomo for a free consultation with experienced Miami theft & shoplifting lawyers.
+Contact Ratzan & Faccidomo for a free consultation with experienced Miami criminal defense attorneys.